The complete guide

 [silence, or a slow “hmm”]

-Hold the silence.
+Nothing.
+Hold it.
 If you need to fill it: “I want to make sure this works.
 What are your thoughts?”

 When they say: